• Home

 07 Saturday Apr 2012

-Posted by Alame Leadership in AL Inspiration Quotes, Self Leadership
+Posted AL Inspiration Quotes, Self Leadership

-“You must be the change you want to see in the world.”
+in“You must be the change you want to see in the world.”
 Mahatma Ghandi

 Here is my own experience and exploration on personal responsibility, two words which are so simple, yet they represent one of the most profound ideas to start a change and improvement in our life.
 They are basis on which we can build our own success and fulfillment, because they are the very foundation of any possible change.